EdmondPW/express-backend-template/README.md

 This is the thing planned to be implement into this project:

-- Implementation of better security such as rate limit.
 - Improve testing by implementing **jest** to the template project.
+- Implementation of **Winston** for application-level logging.
+- Implementation of **Prometheus** for metrics monitoring.
+- Generalize the Response API Structure.
+- Create seeder utility script for user table.